What are the treatments for Chronic Obstructive Pulmonary Disease?

 Long-term oxygen therapy

-Doctor will prescribe long-term oxygen therapy to patient with severe insufficiency of oxygen.
-After assessment by doctor and therapist, patient should install oxygen concentrator and carry light and portable equipment when going out.
-Patient should follow doctor’s instructions on using the appropriate concentration of oxygen and should not adjust it on his/her own discretion.
+Doctor will prescribe long-term oxygen therapy to patient with severe hypoxia.
+After assessment by doctor and therapist, patient should install oxygen concentrator, and carry light and portable equipment when going out.
+Patient should follow doctors' instructions on using the appropriate concentration of oxygen and should not adjust it on his/her own discretion.

 Pulmonary rehabilitation treatment

 It can reduce the need for hospitalization and improve the quality of life.
-The treatment generally includes teaching of skills of controlling asthma, breathing exercise, methods of removing sputum (e.g. expectoration posture and skills), coordination of respiration and body movements, physical exercise, methods saving physical strength, stress managing skills and recommendations for diet.
-Pulmonary rehabilitation treatment is provided by health care professionals, including doctors, physiotherapists, occupational therapists and dieticians.
+The treatment generally includes teaching skills on controlling shortness of breath, breathing exercise, methods of removing sputum (e.g. expectoration posture and skills), coordination of respiration and body movements, endurance training, methods on saving physical strength, stress management skills and recommendations for diet.
+Pulmonary rehabilitation treatment is provided by multi-displinary health care professionals, including doctors, physiotherapists, occupational therapists and dietitians.

 Surgery

-Some of the patients with severe emphysema may need surgery to remove part of the lungs.
+Some of the patients with severe emphysema may require surgery in order to remove part of the lungs.

-In recent years, there is new surgery treatment with fewer traumas, by using bronchoscope to implant a small valve in a specific bronchus which collapses the corresponding lobe of lung.
-This method serves the same purpose with removal of a lobe of lung, and to let other lobes have more room to expand so as to alleviate symptoms and enhance the endurance of activities.
+In recent years, newer less invasive surgical procedure is also used, which involves implanting a small valve during bronchoscopy procedure into a specific bronchus which collapses the corresponding lobe of lung.
+This method serves the same purpose with removal of a lobe of lung, and to provide more rooms to expand so as to alleviate symptoms and enhance physical endurance.